A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Background and Related Work

 \textbf{Problem 3.
-Hypothesis generation.} Neuroscientists often make hypotheses based on observations, experimental studies, and literature review.
-As examples, Kamagata et al. hypothesised that structural changes in the nigrostriatal area may indicate PD~\cite{kamagata2016neurite}, and Hepp et al. hypothesized that damage to the fibers connecting the nucleus basalis and the cerebral cortex may cause the hallucinations suffered by PD subjects~\cite{hepp2017damaged}.
+Hypothesis generation.} Neuroscientists often make hypotheses based on observations, experimental studies, and literature reviews.
+For example, Kamagata et~al. hypothesized that structural changes in the nigrostriatal area may indicate PD~\cite{kamagata2016neurite}.
+Hepp et~al. hypothesized that damage to the fibers connecting the nucleus basalis and the cerebral cortex may cause the hallucinations suffered by PD subjects~\cite{hepp2017damaged}.
 One question that remains unsolved is the true cause of the disease.
 Important factors may still be undiscovered.
-Thus new hypothesis generation is an important part of the research effort.
+Thus, new hypothesis generation is an important part of the research effort.